Event types (Booking + Check-in vs. Check-in Only)

 Where the choice happens

-In current v2, Activity is the visible Touchpoint type for events.
-You add an Activity first, then choose the event mode later in Slots -> Event Type.
+Activity is the Touchpoint type for events.
+Add an Activity first, then choose the event mode under Slots → Event Type.

 What each mode is for